 #2: The Partnership Principle

 Since the dawn of the payments industry, products and services have been driven mostly by issuing and acquiring banks.
-Digital is changing this, and payment processors can now choose from a list of partners that includes application developers, payment gateways and independent software vendors (ISVs).
+Digital is changing this, and payment processors can now choose from a list of partners that includes application developers, payment gateways and integrated software vendors (ISVs).
 These partnerships help to create user-friendly interfaces or APIs that are fundamental to good consumer experiences, and ISOs that aren’t embracing this trend are likely to be left behind.

 #3: Leveraging Data